probot/create-probot-app/README.md

 ## Installation

-Make sure you've got [Node.js installed](https://Node.js.org/en/download/) on your workstation, than open your terminal and type the following command:
+Make sure you've got [Node.js installed](https://Node.js.org/en/download/) on your workstation, then open your terminal and type the following command:

 - if you're using `npm` (the package manager bundled with `Node.js`):